VW Bus Amateur Radio Communications Van

 Most of my hamming time is spent either on 17 Meters or on PSK31 on almost any band.
 I hunt just enough DX that you may find me anywhere.

-I also have a VW Bus (Westfalia Camper) that I use as a Radio Amateur Communications Van, where I run a YAESU FT100D with an ATAS-120A screwdriver that is really fantastic.
-It is complete with an auxilary battery, a PowerPole distribution panel, inverter and pushup fiberglass mast to allow multiple HF stations to operate from inside at the same time.
+I also have a VW Bus (Westfalia Camper) that I use as a Radio Amateur Communications Van, where I run an ICOM ID-5100 for FM/DSTAR.
+It is complete with an auxilary battery, a PowerPole distribution panel, inverter and pushup fiberglass mast where I typically use an ICOM 7300.

 Of course, the usual collection of HT's, mostly from Kenwood.